 Sometimes a cup of tea, a handshake or a friendly chat can go a long way towards beating the loneliness and isolation that is a big issue for many that come our way.

-There has also been a huge increase in homelessness and mental health issues that are affecting so many people which have forced them to avail of our services.
+There has also been a huge increase in homelessness and mental health issues that are affecting so many people which have led them to avail of our services.

 In the last few years we have also seen a big increase in the number of families availing of our service.